kuzzleio/kuzzle/doc/2/api/controllers/bulk/m-write/index.md

 - `document`: original document that caused the error
 - `status`: HTTP error status code
 - `reason`: human readable reason

+If `strict` mode is enabled, will rather return an error if at least one document has not been created/replaced.

 ### Example